Generic Name: Metoclopramide Injection Solution (MET oh KLOE pra mide)

 - It may be given to you for other reasons.
 Talk with the doctor.

 - This medicine is not approved for use in children.
-However, the doctor may decide the benefits of taking this medicine outweigh the risks.
+However, the doctor may decide the benefits of taking metoclopramide injection solution outweigh the risks.
 If your child has been given metoclopramide injection solution, ask the doctor for information about the benefits and risks.
-Talk with the doctor if you have questions about giving this medicine to your child.
+Talk with the doctor if you have questions about giving metoclopramide injection solution to your child.

 What do I need to tell my doctor BEFORE I take Metoclopramide Injection Solution?